badgerloop-software/mppt-firmware/src/README.md

 The value for floats P, I, and D can be changed in [boost.h](boost.h)

-For now, Derivative is disabled regardless of `DTERM`s value
+For now, Derivative is disabled regardless of `DTERM`'s value

 ## Timing